 Securing Permits and Licenses

-Before you rent a space or order fixtures, tackle all legal requirements head-on.
-Your Retail Store Opening Checklist should begin with detailed tasks for business licensing, permit applications, and compliance checks.
-With clear ownership of each item, you prevent delays that can push back your launch.
+Before you rent a space or order fixtures, address all legal requirements early.
+Your Retail Store Opening Checklist should begin with business licensing, permit applications, and compliance checks.
+Handling these first prevents delays that can impact your launch timeline.

 Business Licensing Essentials